 In addition to being a low-cost, high-accuracy mode of intraoperative imaging, Ultrasound Navigation presents minimal interruption of the surgical workflow compared to other imaging modalities.
 The software facilitates scanning and reconstruction of 3D ultrasound data faster than intraoperative MR and intraoperative CT.

-Dr. Jan Coburger specialized in neurooncology and started using navigated ultrasound as early as 2006.
-Watch this 4-minute interview to hear why navigated ultrasound has become an important part of any intracranial case for him.
+Jan Coburger, MD, specializes in neuro-oncology and started using Navigated Ultrasound in 2006.
+Watch this 4-minute interview to hear why Navigated Ultrasound has become an important part of any intracranial case for him.